santoshsmalagi/Developer-Essentials/Structuring-a-Multi-File-Program/Structuring-a-Multi-file-C-Program-PART-II.md

 ## Philosophy behind design of multi-file C Programs

 ## Layout of a multi-file C project

+Though there is no hard and fast rule to organize a multi-file C program (or a project) the following are some of the suggested best practices.
+Let us try to illustrate these ideas by building a simple calculator application which:

+1. accepts two real numbers and an operator (+, -, \*, %, p) as command line arguments
+2.

+* Organize your program in terms of multiple files, each file containing similar functions grouped together
+* Minimize the number of functions in a file, this makes it easy to maintain and read
+* Start by laying out a directory structure consisting of multiple empty files - every source file (.c, .cpp or .C) should ideally be accompanied by a header file (.h), at a bare minimum

 ## A note on header Files
 ## Extern and static variables
 ## Compiling a multi-file C project